JJ Scheepers: Career

 Scheepers joined OK Financial Group Okman in early 2024, representing the team on Netflix’s rugby competition series Rugged Rugby: Conquer or Die.

 Scheepers later signed for the Pumas, where he made a majority of appearances during the 2025 Currie Cup season.

 Scheepers signed to the Sharks on a short-term deal and made his debut in the 2025-2026 United Rugby Championship.

+On 16 April 2026, Scheepers moves to England to sign for Sale Sharks on a two-year deal in the Premiership Rugby competition from the 2026-27 season.